upbound/platform-ref-aws/README.md

 open source [Upbound Universal Crossplane](https://www.upbound.io/products/universal-crossplane) project.

-The [Universal Marketplace](https://marketplace.upbound.io/) is a central hub for finding Crossplane packages with verified content and auto-generated documentation.
+The [Universal Marketplace](https://marketplace.upbound.io/) is a central hub for finding Crossplane packages with verified content and auto-generated documentation. e.g. [upbound/platform-ref-aws](https://marketplace.upbound.io/configurations/upbound/platform-ref-aws/)

 Upbound curates a set of Official Providers which are actively maintained and thoroughly tested to help you discover the best building blocks for your internal